NightAcrobat777/HackCC---IEEE---SWC/README.md

 # TransferReady - AI-Powered College Transfer Assistant

 An intelligent platform built for California community college students to navigate their transfer journey from community college to 4-year universities.
-Created by Gabe, Eli, Angelo, and Tim for the HackCC hackathon (IEEE HackCC 2025).
+Created by Gabriel, Eli, Angelo, and Tim for the HackCC hackathon (IEEE HackCC 2025).

 ## Features